-The study investigators (Drs.
-Arcaro, Sibeko and Sturgeon) and the entire research team wish you and your family a Happy New Year.
-We’d also like to take this opportunity to thank you so much for devoting time to help us with the New Moms Wellness Study!
+Update from 7/29/2022: The study investigators (Drs.
+Arcaro, Sibeko and Sturgeon) and the entire research team wish you and your family an enjoyable summer!
+We’d also like to take this opportunity to thank you so much for spending time helping us with the New Moms Wellness Study!

-We want to give you an update about the study and to share a few recipes and helpful hints for new moms.
+We want to give you an update about the study and to share a summer recipe and helpful hints for new moms starting infants on solids.

 Congratulations to our 5 raffle winners for our monthly drawing that we have had, so far!
 We have given a total of $1000 in Amazon gift cards to raffle winners to date.
 Remember, you are eligible for the monthly raffle for the month after you complete each of study visits #3 to #5, and provide study samples.

 Recruitment has been challenging with the ongoing pandemic.
-We hope to enroll another 200 women to meet our study goal.
+We hope to enroll another 150 women to meet our study goal.
 We know that personal referrals are important to get us to our goal.
-Please consider sharing information about the studywith family or friends, who live within 35 miles of Amherst/UMass, through social media, emails, parent groups, or word of mouth:
+Please consider sharing information about the study with family or friends, who live within 35 miles of Amherst/UMass, through social media, emails, parent groups, or word of mouth:

 · Our website: https://blogs.umass.edu/newmomswellness/